ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone Mount using Systemd.md

 <p class="callout warning">This guide is for advanced users only and it serves as a guide for you to use rclone.
 The systemd files here are the recommended settings for our slots and will subject to change whenever there are new configurations that are appropriate for the slots.
 Furthermore, USB is not responsible for any data loss or application errors due to this setup should you proceed and will not provide official support for it due to the large volume of variables and different configurations possible with rclone.
 You may visit the community discord server for help.</p>

 Rclone's mount allows you to mount any of your cloud storage accounts as part of your slot's file system using FUSE.
 In this guide, we will teach you how to run an rclone mount using systemd.
 Take note that this guide is setup using Google Drive as the cloud storage provider used.
-Should you use any other cloud storage providers, you may need consult Rclone documentation for the appropriate flags for your setup.
+Should you use any other cloud storage providers, you may need consult rclone documentation for the appropriate flags for your setup.

 There are many ways to mount rclone.
 You can run the rclone mount using screen, create a script for running rclone mount and checking if the command is still alive, using `--daemon` flag, just to mention a few.

 We recommend using systemd for several reasons:

 1. Easy to setup and configure
 2. Restarts rclone mount automatically when there's a server restart or error
-3. You can manually restart the service when there's problems.
+3. You can manually restart the service when there're problems.

-Before we proceed, you may have to configure your cloud storage first.
+Before we proceed, you may have to install rclone and configure your cloud storage first.
 If you haven't, visit this guide: [Installation, Configuration & Usage of rclone](https://docs.usbx.me/books/rclone/page/installation-configuration-usage-of-rclone)

 ***

 If you don't need to upload files to your mount, follow this guide.

-If you need to upload files or you're planning an automated setup involving your cloud storage, we recommend to use [Rclone VFS and MergerFS Setup](https://docs.usbx.me/books/rclone/page/rclone-vfs-and-mergerfs-setup) instead.
+Should you need to upload files or you're planning an automated setup involving your cloud storage, we recommend to use [Rclone VFS and MergerFS Setup](https://docs.usbx.me/books/rclone/page/rclone-vfs-and-mergerfs-setup) instead.
 ***

 ## Preparation

 * Login to your seedbox's SSH
-* Do pwd and take note of the output.
+* Do `pwd` and take note of the output.
 In this case, the output is `/home6/kbguides`
 * Then, create a folder by doing `mkdir >folder name<`
 * For this guide, we'll be making a folder named Mount.
 So we will run `mkdir Mount`